Ronan Moore

+Ronan Moore is an Irish politician, secondary school teacher, and author who has served as a member of Meath County Council since 2019.
+Representing the Social Democrats in the Trim local electoral area, he was first elected in the 2019 local elections and successfully retained his seat in 2024.
+He has served as Cathaoirleach of the Trim Municipal District Council since 2024.

-Ronan Moore is an Irish politician and school teacher, and the author of a number of books with a focus on quirks of Irish culture.
+His books have a particular focus on the quirks of Irish culture, and Irish mythology.

-Personal life
+Early life

-Moore was born in, and his family comes from, Trim, County Meath.
-As of 2015, he lives with his wife Frances Haworth, and three children.
+Moore grew up in Summerhill and in Trim, County Meath.

 He received a degree in English and History from NUI Galway followed by a Masters in Sustainable Development from Dublin Institute of Technology.

 Career

 He has worked with Trócaire in Nigeria.
-As of 2020, he works as a secondary school English and history teacher at St Patrick's Classical School.
+As of 2020, he works as a secondary school English and history teacher at St Patrick's Classical School in Navan.

 Writing

 In 2015 Moore published a book, Irishology, which discusses some of the strange quirks of Irish culture.
 This would become the first of a trilogy of similar books, being followed in 2016 by Irishography, which discussed parts of Ireland's geography, and by Irishisms in 2017.

 In 2020 Moore published "Young Fionn", a retelling of the Boyhood Deeds of Fionn aimed at a young audience; this was published by Gill Books and illustrated by Alexandra Colombo.